rscode999/stepperfx/README.md

 The main class is `src/main/java/stepperfx/Launcher`.
 If not exporting to a JAR, `src/main/java/stepperfx/MainApplication` also works as the main class.

+## Run Instructions

+Use `src/main/java/stepperfx/Launcher` (or `src/main/java/stepperfx/MainApplication`, if not exporting to a JAR) as the main class.

+If using Java 24+, run with the VM option `--enable-native-access=javafx.graphics`.

 ## Git Contribution Rules
 Make all changes and updates on a *new* Git branch.
 When the changes are completed and *thoroughly tested*, make a pull request to "main".